aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-mhtml/_index.md

 {{< tab tabNum="9" >}}

-The code snippet below explains how to convert **HTML to MHTML Java/Android** applying.
+The code snippet below explains how to convert **HTML to MHTML Java/Android** language applying.
 HTML is taken from the Web, converted to MHTML and saved to the local file system.
 You can download the  Java/Android SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-android).

 ```java